mancini0/nba-season-explorer/README.md

 <b>Problem statement:</b>

-</p>Write a react.js application that consumes csv NBA season data and graphs a team's points over time.
+</p>Write a react.js application that consumes csv NBA season data and graphs a team's performance over time.
 The user should be able to
 analyze a teams performance when they are at home and when they are away independently.The user should be able to select only the teams of interest to him or her. </p>